manjunathsirur1994/Data_Science_Resource_Book/README.md

 the performance metric 'P' with respect to the task 'T' with experience 'E'.

 ## Supervised learning
-Supervised learning problems is also called regression problem.
+Supervised learning problems is also called a regression problem.